Saber74/Saber74.Github.io/README.md

 ## Hey there I am Nizar!

-- I'm a 2nd year Computer Engineering student at the University of Waterloo and a tech enthusiast!
+I'm a 2nd year Computer Engineering student at the University of Waterloo and a tech enthusiast!

+Curious about: :thinking:
+- Backend Development
+- AI/ML
+- Data Science
+- Game Development

+### More About myself :
 - 💬 Ask me about my internships at Playstation and Manulife financial!
 - 🌱 I’m currently looking for fall 2021 internships!
 - 👯 I’m open to working on new projects and ideas!